jazzband/django-nose/README.rst

 clean up after itself: skipping a whole DB flush before every test.
 With a large schema, this can save minutes of IO.

-django-nose's own FastFixtureTestCase uses this feature, even though it ultimately acts more like a TestCase than a TransactionTestCase.
+django-nose's own FastFixtureTestCase and FastFixtureLiveServerTestCase uses this feature, even though it ultimately acts more like a TestCase than a TransactionTestCase.

 .. _can leave the DB in an unclean state: https://docs.djangoproject.com/en/1.4/topics/testing/#django.test.TransactionTestCase